jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 ### Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?

+Cameras are less accurate at night and at estimating distances.
+Hence, sensor fusion systems must deal with these inaccuracies.
+Fortunately, the EKF has the mathematical foundations to deal with noisy measurements properly.

+Yes, I saw in the project that camera measurements where less accurate than lidar measurements.
+Fortunately, theses cameras recorded videos in the day, not in the night, which would make this project harder.

 ### Can you think of ways to improve your tracking results in the future?

+I used precomputed detections in this project.
+And these precomputed detections provided by Udacity had lots of false negatives, lots of ground-truth labels without measurements.
+The gaps in the frames are big.
+I'm not exaggerating.
+Perhaps I should compute my own detections by using my own code.
+I hope to improve my results in this way.

+Moreover, I should try the "Stand Out Suggestions":

+- Fine-tune your parameterization and see how low an RMSE you can achieve!
+One idea would be to apply the standard deviation values for lidar that you found in the mid-term project.
+The parameters in `misc/params.py` should enable a first running tracking, but there is still a lot of room for improvement through parameter tuning!
+- Implement a more advanced data association, e.g. Global Nearest Neighbor (GNN) or Joint Probabilistic Data Association (JPDA).
+- Feed your camera detections from Project 1 to the tracking.
+- Adapt the Kalman filter to also estimate the object's width, length, and height, instead of simply using the unfiltered lidar detections as we did.
+- Use a non-linear motion model, e.g. a bicycle model, which is more appropriate for vehicle movement than our linear motion model, since a vehicle can only move forward or backward, not in any direction.

 ## Results